Local teams committed to delivering the highest quality

 The team is extremely proactive, getting to know the colleagues and individuals in all our services as well as the local commissioners and sector partners in their local areas.
 All our service and senior managers receive mandatory training in providing a truly person centred approach.
 This enables them to instil this approach into everything they do, enabling them to support individuals to explore their interests, develop their skills and make decisions about how they want their life to be.

-I’m responsible for our operational activities that contribute to the high quality we provide.
-I’ve worked in the social care sector for two decades now and have been everything from a support worker to a managing director!
-I enjoy the challenges that this sector offers and I thrive wherever I have the chance to transform lives.
+I’ve worked in the social care sector for two decades now, having started my career as a support worker.
+I greatly enjoy the challenges that the sector offers and I thrive on the opportunity to help transform lives.

 Outside of work I… play taxi to my three daughters, socialise with friends, play badminton or watch Celtic FC.